dotnet/docs/docs/core/tutorials/debugging-with-visual-studio.md

 1. Enter a string in the console window when the program prompts for a name and press Enter.

 1. Program execution stops when it reaches the breakpoint and before the `Console.WriteLine` method executes.
 The **Autos** window displays the values of variables that are used around the current line.
-The **Locals** window displays the values of variables that are defined in the currently executing method.
+The **Locals** window (which you can view by clicking the **Locals** tab) displays the values of variables that are defined in the currently executing method.

    ![Visual Studio application window](./media/debugging-with-visual-studio/break.png)